xyzuka/xyzuka/README.md

 - 👋 Hi, I’m Brandon!
-- 👀 I’m interested in learning the basis of coding!
+- 👀 I’m interested in learning the basis of coding and enjoy coding in my spare time :)
-- 🌱 I’m currently learning fundamentals of web development and aspire to become a web developer!
-- 📫 Interested in working together?
-Email me at yeebrandon@outlook.com or let's connect on <a href='https://www.linkedin.com/in/brandonskyee/'>LinkedIn!</a>

 <!---
 xyzuka/xyzuka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.